 - An arrow indicating North

-- A change of business use permit fee is generally $120.00
+- A change of ownership and business use permit fees are generally $120.00

 Once the permit is issued, the following inspections will be required and will be listed on the inspection card issued with the permit: